influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/security.md

 In Google Cloud Platform (GCP), InfluxDB Cloud Dedicated uses the Google Kubernetes Engine (GKE) and Google Compute Engine to deploy individual cluster components.
-Clusters are isolated at the project level to enhance access controls, data governance, and support auditing.
+Clusters are isolated at the project level to enhance access controls and data governance, and support auditing.
 To ensure fault tolerance across the data layer, clusters are deployed across multiple availability zones.

 Google Cloud Platform data centers are compliant with many physical and information security standards.